What is Tarsal Tunnel Syndrome

 - Pain worsens with dorsiflexion and eversion due to tension on the nerve.

-- Positive tinnel’s sign behind the medial malleolus.
+- Positive tinel’s sign behind the medial malleolus.

 - EMG usually not helpful.

-Protection: the physiotherapist may normally apply supportive taping or ankle binder to help relieve pain and commence realignment phase.
+- Protection: the physiotherapist may normally apply supportive taping or ankle binder to help relieve pain and commence the realignment phase.
 Taping is normally immediately effective in providing pain relief.

-Once the initial pain and inflammation subsides the next aim as a physiotherapist should be maintain the mobility and strength around the ankle and foot.
+Once the initial pain and inflammation subside, the next aim should be to hire a Physiotherapist to maintain mobility and strength around the ankle and foot.

-Stretching exercises may include stretching for the calf muscles (gastronomies and soleus) as well as the plantar fascia under the foot.
-Gentle nerve stretching can be done to prevent double cross syndrome and maintain the nerve mobility and elasticity.
+Stretching exercises may include stretching for the calf muscles (gastronomies and soleus) as well as the Plantar fascia under the foot.
+Gentle nerve stretching can be done to prevent double cross syndrome and maintain nerve mobility and elasticity.

 If conservative treatment fails then a corticosteroid injection may be administered.

-Surgery is indicated when X-ray or MRI indicates the presence of any other structures such as cysts, ganglia or a tarsal coalition or when the athlete doesn’t responded to the conservative treatment.
+Surgery is indicated when X-ray or MRI indicates the presence of any other structures such as cysts, ganglia, or a Tarsal Coalition or when the athlete doesn’t respond to the conservative treatment.
 For stubborn and persistent cases surgery may be required to decompress the nerve.
 The operation is undertaken to decompress the nerve by freeing the soft tissue structures in the area, creating more space for the nerve.